Investment Policy Monitor

 Egypt

-Adopted a new decree on free zones
+Adopted a decree providing on private free zones

 Nature of measure: